Patryk27/lxd-snapper/README.md

 # Disclaimer

-Snapshots are _not_ a replacement for backups - to keep your data safe, please use snapshots and backups together, wisely.
+Snapshots are _not_ a replacement for backups - to keep your data safe, use snapshots and backups together, wisely.

 # License

 Copyright (c) 2019-2020, Patryk Wychowaniec <wychowaniec.patryk@gmail.com>.
 Licensed under the MIT license.